MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 13) MSE(Mean Squared Error) should be use in regression task and Cross Entropy loss should be used in classification task.
 The final loss should be the sum of regression and classification losses.

-14) How Intersection Over Union(IoU) is calculated
+14) How Intersection Over Union(IoU) is calculated.
+It is also called as Jaccard Index

 ![](./images/023.png)